Exquisite Elegance: Discovering the Finest Red Wine Burgundies

 Traditionally considered a poor man’s meal, pôchouse is a freshwater fish stew made from at least four types of fish, such as eel, pike, trout, perch, etc. The fish is poached in a white Burgundian wine and flavored with bacon, garlic, onion, and thyme to make the stew.
 Some recipes call for the sauté pan to be deglazed with marc de Bourgogne after sauteing the bacon, garlic, and onions.
-Finally, Pôchouse is thickened with beurre manié and crème fresh or heavy cream before serving.
+Finally, before serving, Pôchouse is thickened with beurre manié and crème fresh or heavy cream.

 Rabbit is popular in French cuisine, especially in countryside regions like Burgundy.
 Lapin à la moutarde is made by first coating the rabbit in Dijon mustard a few hours before cooking.
-The rabbit is then seared in a skillet with butter, then cooked with onions, white wine, and a bouquet of Garni.
-Crème fraiche and parsley are added just before serving.
+The rabbit is then seared in a skillet with butter and then cooked with onions, white wine, and a bouquet of Garni.
+Crème Fraiche and parsley are added just before serving.
 Chardonnay from one of several villages of Côte de Beaune is the ideal wine pairing for lapin à la moutarde.

-Additionally, Saint-Florentin is another raw milk, washed-rind cheese, which is prominent in Burgundy cuisine.
+Saint-Florentin is another raw milk, washed-rind cheese which is prominent in Burgundy cuisine.
 It’s made from cow’s milk in the village of Chailley in the department of Yonne.
 Saint-Florentin has a sweet, tangy flavor when young, which becomes spicier with age.
 Also hailing from Yonne, Dôme de Vèzelay is a raw goat’s milk cheese aged for around ten days before eating.
-Shaped liked a dome, hence the name, Dôme de Vèzelay offers subtle flavors and a piquant aftertaste ideally paired with Chablis.
+Shaped like a dome, hence the name, Dôme de Vèzelay offers subtle flavors and a piquant aftertaste ideally paired with Chablis.

 French for little nuns, nonnettes are spiced gingerbread cakes filled with orange jam.
 The spongy cakes are made with rye, honey, and spices like cinnamon, cardamom, ginger, nutmeg, and anise.
 Historically, nuns prepared the cakes at monasteries throughout the region and would give them to travelers passing through the Burgundy.
-If you enjoy nonnettes, be sure to try the bread-like cake with similar gingerbread flavors called pain d’epices, which is a specialty of Dijon.
+If you enjoy nonnettes, try the bread-like cake with similar gingerbread flavors called pain d’epices, a specialty of Dijon.

 This is a local variation on the classic dessert in French cuisine, poires au vin.
-In Burgundy, the dessert features pears poached in red Burgundy and Crème de Cassis.
-The wine and Crème de Cassis simmer with sugar and a cinnamon stick to make this French dish.
+Burgundy’s dessert features pears poached in red Burgundy and Crème de Cassis.
+To make this French dish, the wine, and Crème de Cassis simmer with sugar and a cinnamon stick.
 First, peeled pears are poached in the liquid and removed once cooked.
 Then, the sweetened sauce is cooked down into a syrupy consistency and poured over the pears before serving.